pygame/pygame/README.rst

 Also many thanks for people creating games and putting them on the pygame.org website for others to learn from and enjoy.

-Lots of thanks to James Paige for hosting the Pygame bugzilla.
+Lots of thanks to James Paige for hosting the pygame bugzilla.

 Also a big thanks to Roger Dingledine and the crew at SEUL.ORG for our excellent hosting.